Skip to main content

 How does Lazy Install work?

-In this document we describe how the Lazy Install works.
 The Lazy Install is the aqua's characteristic feature, and maybe you feel it like magic.

 By aqua i, aqua installs aqua-proxy regardless the aqua's configuration.